We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 Serious Eats / Grace Kelly

-Look for a dish that has wide, looped handles, and that is made of stoneware or ceramic for heat retention.
+Look for a dish that has wide, looped handles and is made of stoneware or ceramic for heat retention.
 I also preferred dishes with softer, rounded interior corners since they were often easier to clean.
+Finally, look for durable casserole dishes—it's a bummer if the handle breaks off mid-cook, like it did on the Great Jones dish.

 The Best Casserole Dish